andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-three.md

 the previous step.
 ```

-Did it just give a succinct and explicit explanation of how to implement one of its specifications?
+Did it just give a succinct and explicit explanation of how to implement one of its behaviours?

 ![Best friends](/roll-your-own/best-friends.gif)